hydrologic units in Virginia

 When we put fertilizer on our lawn, golf course, or farm fields, we add valuable nutrients to the soil for plants to use in growing.
-Fertilizers advertised as "10-10-10" are advertising the relative percentages of nitrogen, phosphorous, and potassium.
-(You might also see N-P-K on the bag, using the chemical symbols of those elements.)
+Fertilizers with N-P-K and 10-2-2 on the bad are advertising the relative percentages of nitrogen, phosphorous, and potassium.

 Nearly all wastewater treatment plants in Virginia were built after World War Two.
 Prior to treatment, sewers simply carried human waste directly to rivers, and the solution to pollution was dilution.
 The people living next to the sewage pipe may not have thought that was an effective solution, and ultimately government agencies acted to clean up wastewater.

 Clean is, like pollution, a human-centered term.
 When humans use water, we alter its qualities by adding chemicals, nutrients, salts, etc. Today, the basis for adequate treatment for water to be clean enough is established by the Federal government, but enforced by the State of Virginia (primarily the Department of Environmental Quality).